 The platform has been plagued for years with the problem of fake views.
 It only takes a couple of dollars to buy thousands or more YouTube Views from spammy companies to make your video seem more popular than it really is, after all.
+So, in short, yes, YouTube can detect fake views.

 How Does Buying Fake YouTube Views Work?